mansouriahmad/my_rusty_life/src/1_Programming_Rust/Chapter3.md

 If you know the number of elements a vector will need in advance, instead of `Vec::New()` you can call `Vec::with_capacity` to create a vector with a buffer large enough to hold them all, right from the start.

-You cab ubsert abd remove elements wherver you like in a vector, although these operations shift all the elements after the affected position forward or backward, so they may be slow if the vector is large:
+You can insert and remove elements wherver you like in a vector, although these operations shift all the elements after the affected position forward or backward, so they may be slow if the vector is large:

 ```rust
 let mut v = vec![1,2,3];